vemonet/rdflib-endpoint/README.md

 ### 🦄 Run the SPARQL endpoint

-You can then run the SPARQL endpoint server from the folder where your script is defined with `uvicorn` on http://localhost:8000/sparql (which is installed automatically when you install the `rdflib-endpoint` package)
+You can then run the SPARQL endpoint server from the folder where your script is defined with `uvicorn` on http://localhost:8000 (it is installed automatically when you install the `rdflib-endpoint` package)

 ```bash
 uvicorn main:app --app-dir app --reload
 ```

-You can access the YASGUI interface to easily query the SPARQL endpoint on http://localhost:8000

 > Checkout in the `example/README.md` for more details, such as deploying it with docker.